spotfiresoftware/tibco-streaming-samples/web/springboot/springboot-war/src/site/markdown/index.md

 ## Create a GET endpoint

 Add the following maven dependencies into the pom.xml.
-Please notes that **org.springframework.boot:spring-boot-starter-tomcat** must be excluded from **org.springframework.boot:spring-boot-starter-web**, and **org.springframework.boot:spring-boot-starter-jetty** has to be added with the **provided** scope.
+Since runtime node web server is an embedded Jetty web server, the **org.springframework.boot:spring-boot-starter-tomcat** must be excluded from **org.springframework.boot:spring-boot-starter-web**, and **org.springframework.boot:spring-boot-starter-jetty** has to be added with the **provided** scope.